-• The subcommittee felt that respirators would be needed for all clinical interactions with MERS CoV patients given the high fatality rates and occurrences of HCW transmissions.
-This virus does not currently appear to have the same pandemic potential as influenza and therefore stockpiling specifically for this purpose is not necessary.
+The subcommittee felt that respirators would be needed for all clinical interactions with MERS CoV patients given the high fatality rates and occurrences of HCW transmissions.
+This virus does not have pandemic potential and therefore stockpiling specifically for this purpose is not necessary.
 Should there be an outbreak, respirators could be drawn from the influenza stockpile in the unlikely event that usual business supplies prove inadequate.